 - Season 2 was particularly egregious about this, going from the rangers holding their hands up and calling their zords in unison in season 1 to each character having an individual "Super Sentai" Stance for his or her zord, followed by the Zord changing from its season one form into its season two form - something you'd think would only need to be done once.

 - Power Rangers Samurai was terrible for this - whilst later seasons would have lengthy sequences for each Ranger morphing & summoning their zords, after the second or third episode showing the full sequence, it would usually be shortened down & whichever Rangers were morphing were shown on a splitscreen.
 Samurai, however, would continue to show the full length morph sequence for each Ranger consecutively, and then do the same thing for each of the zords on top of that, until well into the season.

 - Legend of the Seeker: When Kahlan uses her Mind Control "Confession" thing on somebody the first time, the clouds part, the sky darkens, thunder rumbles, her eyes go black, and she passes out for nearly a minute.
 Averted, in that the production quickly tones it down for subsequent uses.
 By the second season, she barely breaks her stride.

-- Lest we forget the original Adam West Batman series: "Atomic batteries to power, turbines to speed"... then the rocket engine ignites, they take off out of Bronson Canyon... and off to Gotham City, past that sign stating, "Gotham City 14 miles."
+- The original Adam West Batman series: "Atomic batteries to power, turbines to speed"... then the rocket engine ignites, they take off out of Bronson Canyon... and off to Gotham City, past that sign stating, "Gotham City 14 miles."

 - Vulcan mind melds in Star Trek tend to involve a mantra similar to "My mind to your mind.
 My thoughts to your thoughts.
 Our minds are merging."
 By the end of Voyager, though, Tuvok's mind melds usually just consisted of "My mind to your mind."